-From National Avocado Day to Get to Know Your Customers Day, holidays are the perfect opportunity to have some fun and get creative with your marketing.
+From National Cheeseburger Day to Get to Know Your Customers Day, holidays are the perfect opportunity to have some fun and get creative with your marketing.

 Before you bust out the decorations and discounts, consider which holidays best serve the interests of your business and the needs of your customers.
-For example, National IPA Day would be an awesome opportunity to drum up business for a brewery.
-National Nail Polish Day, not so much.
-A marketing calendar helps take the stress out of planning by easily identifying these dates and opportunities.
+For example, National Beer Day can drum up business for a brewery.
+National Nail Polish Day?
+Not so much.
+A marketing calendar can take the stress out of planning by easily identifying these dates and occasions.

 When to Prepare for Holidays

 Give yourself plenty of time to work holidays into your marketing schedule and calendar.
-Generally, you should have a strategy and plan in place at least one to two months before the holiday.
-For bigger shopping holidays, like Black Friday and Christmas, planning time can increase anywhere from six months to a year prior.
+Generally, you should have a strategy and plan in place at least 1-2 months before the holiday.
+For bigger shopping holidays, like Black Friday and Christmas, planning time can increase anywhere from 6 months to a year prior.

-While the amount of time depends on your business size and marketing bandwidth, always err on the side of planning further in advance.
-This way, you have flexibility if something unexpected pops up.
+While the amount of time depends on your business size and marketing bandwidth, always err on the side of planning further in advance so you have flexibility if something unexpected pops up.